-Field Practicum

-Adv Practicum

-Mstrs Intrn

-Dctrl Intrn

-Term:

-1

-2

-3

-4 Year: 20 - 20

-Please use the following scale to rate each of the evaluation items listed below.
-Provide additional comments in the space provided.

-(1)----- (2)----- (3)----- (4)----- (5)----very poor fair average good very good

-RATING OF THE SUPERVISOR

-Availability of the supervisor

-Willingness to answer questions, provide assistance, etc.

-Adequacy of evaluation/feedback on your performance

-Ability to provide useful input regarding specific case material and issues arising during your experience

-Enthusiasm for their profession

-Supportiveness of your work

-Comments about your supervisor:

-EVALUATION OF THE FIELD PLACEMENT SITE RATING Professional atmosphere among the counseling staff Adequacy of your orientation to the site Adequacy of agency accommodations available to you (e.g., office space, telephone) Availability and assistance of the clerical support staff Positive and constructive relationships with clients Sensitivity to client needs and issues Organization of the institution (procedures, policies) Appropriateness of workload Comments about your field placement site: Would you be interested in working in this setting following completion of your counseling degree?
+UC Counseling Program: Intern Evaluation of Site Form (pg 2) Student Name:Course: Field Practicum Adv Practicum Mstrs Intrn Dctrl Intrn Term: 1 2 3 4 Year: 20 - 20 Please use the following scale to rate each of the evaluation items listed below.
+Provide additional comn provided.
+(1) (2) (3) (4) (5) very poor fair average good very good nents in the space RATING OF THE SUPERVISOR RATING Availability of the supervisor Willingness to answer questions, provide assistance, etc. Adequacy of evaluation/feedback on your performance Ability to provide useful input regarding specific case material and issues arising during your experience Enthusiasm for their profession Supportiveness of your work Comments about your supervisor: EVALUATION OF THE FIELD PLACEMENT SITE RATING Professional atmosphere among the counseling staff Adequacy of your orientation to the site Adequacy of agency accommodations available to you (e.g., office space, telephone) Availability and assistance of the clerical support staff Positive and constructive relationships with clients Sensitivity to client needs and issues Organization of the institution (procedures, policies) Appropriateness of workload Comments about your field placement site: Would you be interested in working in this setting following completion of your counseling degree?
 Y N Would you recommend this site to future practicum or internship students seeking a field placement?
 Y N